-With that said, there’s a good chance that you’ll recoup the money you spend on painting if you plan to sell in the next year or two, while the paint job still looks new.
+With that said, there’s a good chance you’ll recoup the money you spend on painting if you plan to sell in the next year or two, while the paint job still looks new.

 But color choice matters.
 A 2019 Zillow analysis found that houses painted yellow sold for about $3,500 less than expected.
 The study also found that bold colors are out, while “warm modernism and organic accents” are the current trends.

-Accents matter too.
-Zillow found that a black door can help boost your home’s sale value by up to more than $6,000.
+Accents matter, too.
+Zillow found that a black front door can help boost your home’s sale value by up to more than $6,000.
 But don’t take that as a hint to paint the entire house that color.
 The study found that palette contrasts in general, such as kitchens with different upper and lower cabinet colors, helped owners nab a higher sale price.

 The Bottom Line

 If you’re wondering how much it costs to paint a house, the answer ultimately depends on the size of your home, the type and quality of paint, who does the work, and if you’re tackling both the interior and exterior.
 Save money by doing it yourself, looking for paint sales at large improvement stores, and choosing the right colors so that you can hopefully add value to your home.